temken/raytracer/README.md

 - [ ] Add rectangular to create some walls
 - [ ] Define and import scenes in json file.
 - [ ] Experiment with reflections and mirrors
-- [ ] Add configuration json file that also defines the destination of the generated images/videos
+- [ ] Add configuration json file that also defines the destination of the generated images/videos (<ID>/images/image_01.png, <ID>/videos/video_01.mp4)
+- [x] Anti-aliasing
+- [x] Sample N pixel and take the average.
 - [ ] Implement the MC path tracing approach
+- [ ] Add progress bar for rendering images/videos (colored icons to "show" the image as it gets rendered would be cool)

 Other ideas:

 - Define trajectories that the camera can follow (time dependence).
 For a give speed, fps we can generate neat videos flying through the scene.
 - We could also make the scene itself time-dependent (e.g. moving light sources, objects, etc).
 Planets passing around the sun would be fun.
 - Enable background gradients/images.
+- Add textures to objects.
+At least rectangles should not be too hard. (store an image file with the object, promote mColor to Color(), and just return the color of the image at the hit point)

 ## General notes